lt20kmph/pmail/README.md

 ## Notes

-If the local database gets too big scrolling can get sluggish.
-I might implement some kind of prefetching system to get around this in the future, but for now I have found it sufficient to only keep fairly recent emails synced in the local database.
 You can choose how much history you want to sync up by setting the associated value in the configuration file.

 When a search is executed a list of matching messages is retrieved directly from Google - not by querying the local database - and the corresponding message information is added to the local database.
 This is probably not ideal - it means if you do a search with a large amount of matches it can be quite slow and it can cause your local database to grow quite allot.